bnaard/yaafc/context/TASKS.md

 ## Discovered During Work

-- [ ] Consider adding a tool for listing available tables
-- [ ] Consider adding a tool for reading table schemas
+- [ ] Refactor/remove unused TableHeader and TableHeaderCell classes if found elsewhere in the codebase (2025-04-15)